 Description

-Creating Tall, Thin & Large Drop Vessels
+Creating Tall &Thin Drop Vessels

-Expect a fast-paced, highly immersive experience with opportunities to experiment, problem-solve, and expand your design vocabulary.
-Students will complete multiple vessels and leave with both finished work and the technical confidence to continue exploring drop forms independently.
+Along the way, you will deepen your technical knowledge of glass behavior, firing strategies, and problem-solving to help expand your design vocabulary.
+You will complete multiple vessels, leaving with finished work and the technical confidence to continue exploring drop forms independently.

 For over two decades, glass artist Larry Pile has created innovative kiln-formed glass pieces using both traditional and innovative glass techniques.
 His kiln-formed glass pieces are imbued with bold color, intense form, and captivating textures that distinguish his work.
 Larry is a skilled teacher and innovator within the national and international kiln-formed glass communities.
 Larry creates glass pieces from his 1926 Tudor home and studio in the charming Kessler Park conservation district in Dallas, Texas.